CoDS-GCS/KGNET/README.md

 This repository is part of our submission to CIDR-2023.
 We will make it available to the public research community upon acceptance.

 ## Questions
-For any questions please contact us at:<br/> hussein.abdallah@concordia.ca , essam.mansour@concordia.ca
+For any questions please contact us at:<br/> hussein.abdallah@concordia.ca , waleed.afandi@concordia.ca essam.mansour@concordia.ca